 National Poison Prevention Week: Plants

-Today our topic for pet poison prevention, is plants and and plant derivatives.
+Today our topic for pet poison prevention is plants and plant derivatives.

 I’ve included a few lists with toxic plants that you can look over below.
 Remember, I am not a veterinarian or botanist.
 Please consult with your veterinarian if you want to know which plants may be harmful to your pets.

 In addition to actual plants, I also want to bring awareness to items made from plants that we may use day-to-day in our homes.
-Things derived from plants like essential oils, perfumes, liquid potpourri, and candles.
-Be sure that the oils you are using on yourself or in diffusers, are not toxic to animals.
-In addition to some of the oils being toxic, the chemicals they are infused with might be too.
+Things are derived from plants like essential oils, perfumes, liquid potpourri, and candles.
+Be sure that the oils you are using on yourself or in diffusers are not toxic to animals.
+In addition to some of the toxic oils, the chemicals they are infused with might be too.
 Just be sure to read the fine print.

-Remember, some of the signs of plant poisoning can be vomiting, respiratory trouble, skin irritations, suffering from incoordination and even death.
-Please call your veterinarian for a longer list of signs and always call your vet if you think your pet is suffering from poisoning.
+Remember, some of the signs of plant poisoning can be vomiting, respiratory trouble, skin irritations, suffering from incoordination, and even death.
+Please call your veterinarian for a long list of signs and always call your vet if you think your pet is suffering from poisoning.

-This list has succulents that are toxic and some that are non-toxic, like the ones our spokesdogs are photographed with above.
+This list has succulents that are toxic and non-toxic, like the ones our spokesdogs are photographed with above.